albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     An user-defined waypoint like a bookmark, point of interest or visual reporting point (VRP).

+UTC
+    Universal coordinated time.
+Also: Greenwich time or zulu time.

 VRP
     Visual reporting point for VFR flights.
 An userpoint type.